RvN-R/milestone-3-missingpiece/TESTING.md

     * <i> Password</i>: Jack12345
 * Now you should be transported to JackSoundSystem's profile page.
 * Scroll down the page and <b>CLICK "Update Info"</b>
 * The page will refresh and you should see the title "Edit Company Address" and below that will be a form with the title "Input Company Details"
-* Scroll down the page and <b>CLICK "Cancel"</b>, you should be transported back to the "Profile" page.
+* Scroll down the page and <b>CLICK "Update Info"</b>, you will be transported back to the "Edit Company Address" page.
+* You will see a from prefilled in with current company details.
+* Change the city name text input from "Bristol" to "London" <b>CLICK "Cancel"</b>,you should be transported back to the "Profile" page.
+City name should still be Bristol, as you cancelled the edit.
 * Scroll down the page and <b>CLICK "Update Info"</b>, you will be transported back to the "Edit Company Address" page.
 * You will see a from prefilled in with current company details.
 * Delete "Bristol" from the city name field, <b>CLICK "Update"</b>, you should get a prompt saying "Please fill in this field".